L'homme armé: Use in the Latin Mass

-"L'homme armé" is remembered today because it was used by Renaissance composers as a cantus firmus for the Latin Mass.
+L'homme armé is remembered today because it was used by Renaissance composers as a cantus firmus for the Latin Mass.
 It was probably used for this purpose more than any other secular song: over 40 settings are known.
-Multiple composers of the Renaissance set at least one mass on this melody; the two settings by Josquin, the Missa L'homme armé super voces musicales, and the Missa L'homme armé sexti toni are among the best known.
+Multiple composers of the Renaissance set at least one mass on this melody; the two settings by Josquin (the Missa L'homme armé super voces musicales and the Missa L'homme armé sexti toni) are among the best known.
 Other composers who wrote more than one setting include Matthaeus Pipelare, Pierre de la Rue, Cristóbal de Morales, Guillaume Du Fay and Giovanni Pierluigi da Palestrina (two settings).
-A cycle of six settings, all anonymous but probably by the same composer, survives in a Neapolitan manuscript which was supposedly a gift to Beatrice of Aragon of some of the favorite music of Charles the Bold.
+A group of six settings, all anonymous but probably by the same composer, survives in a Neapolitan manuscript which was supposedly a gift to Beatrice of Aragon of some of the favorite music of Charles the Bold.